skyback12/S07-MINOR-PROJECT-GRS/frontend/README.md

 ---
 # Gesture Control System - Frontend

 The frontend of the Gesture Control System is the user interface that interacts with the backend and allows users to control presentations using gestures and voice commands.
-This project is built with **Vite** for a fast, optimized development experience.
+This project is built with[...]

 ## Features